bbauska/ibm-intermediate-web-dev/README.md

 </p>
 <!-- {width="5.0in" height="2.7841885389326335in"} -->

-There are three common types of content management systems.
-A Web Content Management System (WCMS) controls the content on many digital channels.
+There are three common types of content management systems:

+  - A Web Content Management System (WCMS) controls the content on many digital channels.
 It also manages and handles HTML documents and associated images.
 A WCMS enables developers to maintain an extensive collection of web documents and materials.
-A Digital Asset Management System (DAMS) focuses on the customer experience (CX).
+  - A Digital Asset Management System (DAMS) focuses on the customer experience (CX).
 It enables the correct delivery of content to the users and centralizes assets, content, workflows, and operations.
+And an
-And an Enterprise Content Management System (ECMS) collects, stores, delivers, and manages unstructured data, enables delivery of the correct content to targeted audiences, and archives files after a set time.
+  - Enterprise Content Management System (ECMS) collects, stores, delivers, and manages unstructured data, enables delivery of the correct content to targeted audiences, and archives files after a set time.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">